-Note: This post has been written by Ajay Sreenivasan – a regular reader of Stable Investor.
+Note: This post has been written by Ajay S., a regular reader.
 I have been interacting regularly with him after we got in touch regarding my SIP Case Studylast month.
 Ajay made many useful suggestions, which I eventually used for thelast part of the interesting analysis.
 In our email conversations, it became clear that he had a vast experience in Mutual Fund investing.
 So I requested him to share his experiences and learnings (plus SIP success story 2020) with all the readers of Stable Investor.
-And he gladly accepted the offer. 🙂
+And he gladly accepted the offer.

 The first part of this story is about his actual experiences over the last 10 years.
 The second part of the series will be more about the learnings which can be used as guidelines by other mutual fund investors.

 So over to Ajay, who shares his experience of mutual fund investing below:

 Till 2004, I was of the opinion that stock market investing was not for ordinary people.
 And that the terms like ‘Saving’ and ‘Investing’ generally referred to depositing money in bank deposits.
 And this opinion is probably formed because I come from a middle-class family and none of my family members have ever had to do anything with the stock markets.